PtX Hub in Colombia

 To reach climate neutrality by 2050, Colombia plans to accelerate its PtX development fast.
 The National Hydrogen Strategy and Roadmap published in September 2021 sets the ambitious target to reach 1 GW electrolysis capacity by 2030.
 The strategy earmarked 40 % of low-carbon hydrogen for industrial use and plans to expand the hydrogen infrastructure in the transport sector, focusing on long-haul heavy duty.

 For a rapid PtX ramp up, Colombia can further benefit from existing infrastructure for transporting and exporting natural gas.
-Caratagena in the North of the country is the fifth largest harbor in Latin America.
+Cartagena in the North of the country is the fifth largest harbor in Latin America.
 Three more harbors connect Colombia with partners at the Pacific and Caribbean Coast.

 From grey to green: Satisfying the local industries’ demand for hydrogen

 More than 27 % of Colombian energy currently comes from renewable energy sources.
 Fraunhofer Institute predicts that 200 TWh per year will go towards PtX production by 2050.

 Looking towards the usage of PtX products, several Colombian industries, such as the steel, mining, and cement industry can benefit.
 Local petroleum refineries and ammonia producers currently demand and consume 0,2 MtH2 grey hydrogen per year.
 This demand might be satisfied with green hydrogen and green ammonia in the future and export opportunities will be explored.

 The PtX Hub’s work in Colombia at a glance

 1. Policy advisory on sustainability, standards, and certification

 - Organising conferences, webinars, and workshops on EU sustainability criteria for green hydrogen imports including safety standards in the production, transport and storage of green hydrogen, ammonia, and methanol